corretto/amazon-corretto-crypto-provider/DEVELOPMENT-GUIDE.md

 So, when you are in a critical region there are exceedingly few operations you can safely do.
 Essentially, all you can do is methods which manipulate your critical region until you get out of it.
 It is **extremely important** that you do not allocate *any* Java memory (such as creating Java objects, like a Java Exception), call *any* Java methods (which you shouldn't be doing anyway), or take any actions which may block.
-It is also **very important** that you don't spend too much time in a critical region.
+It is also **very important** that you don't spend too much time (more than about a millisecond) in a critical region.
 If you are concerned that an operation is not reasonably time-bounded, you should probably be sure to release the critical region on a regular basis to ensure the JVM has the opportunity to do needed memory management.
+(This isn't always achievable when everything is happening within a single atomic cryptographic operation.)